igor-ramazanov/kak-tree-sitter-helix/README.md

 ## Usage
 Nix flakes + [`home-manager`](https://nix-community.github.io/home-manager/index.xhtml) module only for now, because that's what I use.

-1. Add the this flake to flake inputs.
+1. Add this flake url to flake inputs.
 2. Pass the home-manager module to `extraSpecialArgs`.
 3. Import it: `import = [...];`.
-4. `programs.kak-tree-sitter-helix.enable = true;`
+4. In home-manager config file, set `programs.kak-tree-sitter-helix.enable = true;`

 This will:
 1. Add `kak-tree-sitter` package to your `home.packages`.
 1. Create `$XDG_CONFIG_HOME/kak-tree-sitter/config.toml` file.
 1. Create `$XDG_CONFIG_HOME/kak/colors` dir with themes.
 1. Create `$XDG_DATA_DIR/kak-tree-sitter` dir with grammars and queries.

+### Using home-manager as nixos module

 ```nix
 # flake.nix